kozross/semigroupoids-do/README.md

 [`semigroupoids`](https://hackage.haskell.org/package/semigroupoids) as a
-package is designed to generalize certain common type classes, such as `Applicative` and `Monad`; for example, something can be an `Apply` or `Bind`, but not an `Applicative` or `Monad` as no sensible definition for `pure` exists.
-However, without the convenience of do-notation, these instances mean significantly less, as they are awkward to use.
+package is designed to generalize certain common type classes, such as `Applicative` and `Monad`.
+This can be convenient: for example, something could be an `Apply` or `Bind`, but not an `Applicative` or `Monad` if no sensible definition for `pure` exists.
+However, without the convenience of do-notation, such instances mean significantly less, as they are awkward to use.
 This is an unnecessary restriction at least in this example, as nothing about do-notation requires `pure`.

 In this package, we provide a set of definitions suitable for use with `QualifiedDo`, generalizing all the necessary operations to their